• HOME

 Firenze- Santa Croce and Dante’s statue

 The Abbey of San Miniato al Monte offers one of the best views of Florence.
 You can reach it by bus, but I suggest you walk uphill along the Via Crucis.
-You’ll immerse yourself in a spiritual walk which, at his time, Dante equaled to the ascent to the Mount of Purgatory.
+You’ll immerse yourself in a spiritual walk which, at his time, Dante equaled the ascent to the Mount of Purgatory.

 The scenic train ride on Dante’s Train ends in Florence.
 How much you want to explore along the route is up to you.
 For sure, if you’d like to discover a more authentic Italy, you’ll enjoy that slow journey from Emilia Romagna to Tuscany.
+And if you haven’t already visited the Tuscan capital, find out how to get the most out of Florence in one day.

 Practical Information on Dante’s Train

 Faenza is within easy reach from Rimini (30-40 minutes), Ravenna (30-40 minutes), and Bologna (25-45 minutes).
 Alternatively, you can also plan a trip from Rome, traveling from Florence to Faenza (it takes 1 hour 36 min to reach Florence from Rome by high-speed train).
+Check out timetables and buy your train tickets on Omio.

 Vie di Dante - Dante's Train